RobertoRoos/sawIntuitiveResearchKitWiki/XMLConfig.md

  * PSM3: slave 3 (for users with full da Vinci)
  * ECM: endoscope arm (for users with full da Vinci)

  **For version 1.5 and above:** the foot pedals configuration is now in a separate file provided in the `share` folder, there's no need to anything for the foot pedals when generating an arm Robot IO XML configuration file.
+In **version 1.6**, all shared IO files have been moved under `share/io` to help reduce the clutter.
+Since `share/io` is included in the search path, just use the file name, not the full path.
+See also [console configuration file](/jhu-dvrk/sawIntuitiveResearchKit/wiki/FileFormats#console-json).

  **For version 1.4 and lower:** the foot pedal can be connected to any controller.
 If you are generating the configuration file for the controller attached to the foot pedals, click the "Default Footpedal" button.